matthewpucc/home-assistant-iocare/README.md

 # Devices

+## Note

+Coway is shipping new 400S (possibly also 300S) units, which are not reporting AQI.

+**The AQI sensor entity is not available for these new units.**

+If/when Coway's servers start reporting AQI values, AQI sensor entities will be made available.

+#

 Each purifier is exposed as a device in Home Assistant.

 Each purifier has the following entities:

 | Entity | Entity Type | Additional Comments |
 | --- | --- | --- |